vkleen/ghent-slides/src/slides.md

 ### Sounds Great!
 But...
 * Can you keep individual machines declarative?
+* HCL vs. YAML vs. JSON vs. ...
 * Can you move a deployment from one cloud to another?
-* HCL vs. YAML vs. JSON vs. ...
-* How to reuse bits and pieces, but stay flexible?

 <!--
 But terraform doesn't really go far enough for my tastes.
-Even if I can specify many aspects of a machine or network of machines, -->
+Even if I can specify many aspects of a machine or network of machines, it's pretty tricky to specify an entire machine configuration declaratively.
+> go

+I like to use NixOS for that; integrating it with Terraform can be a bit tricky.
+My far out hope for this project is to eventually make this integration seamless.
+But it's not there yet and I won't show an attempt at it here.

+Let me just say that for something like that to work well, it would be really useful to configure the machines in the same language, in fact in the same place, as the network and supporting infrastructure they should live in.
+Speaking of language...
+> go

+Imagine you want a cluster of machines.
+So you set up a network and a bunch of VMs in Terraform with HCL.

+And then you want your cluster to run Kubernetes.
+So you start diving into configuring K8s with YAML.

+And then your actual app needs configuring in JSON.

+Where's the actual source of truth in a setup like that?
+All those configurations are probably depend on each other.
+> go

+And now you need to switch your cloud provider for whatever reason.
+Suddenly you need new Terraform providers, and new resource configurations and so on.

+So, as you can tell, I'm somewhat dissatisfied with this state of affairs.
+And I'm not looking for solutions specific to these problems; although I'd love to talk to you about ideas, I'm sure there's lots I could learn.
+I'm really looking for a generic way to tackle things like this.
+So what do I really want?
+> go

+-->

 ---